Compassionate Care for Foster and Adoptive Parents

 The picture to the right is of a t-shirt from one of my adoption clients, but speaks to the heart of the matter.
 EVERY adoption is special and unique and beautiful.
 YOUR adoption should absolutely be your favorite.

-In the state of Arizona a single person, a married couple and a married person may all adopt a child.
-Two people who are unmarried cannot adopt a child, and surprisingly, I encounter this often.
+In the state of Arizona a single person, a married couple and a married person individually may all adopt a child.
+Two people who are unmarried cannot adopt a child together, and surprisingly, I encounter this often.
 As a result, I have become ordained by the Universal Life Church as a non-denominational minister for the purpose of assisting my clients in becoming married and empowering them with the ability to adopt as a couple.